azaj01/fara/README.md

 #### Self-hosting with vLLM

-If you have access to GPU resources, you can self-host Fara models with vLLM and point `fara-cli` at the resulting OpenAI-compatible endpoint:
+If you have access to GPU resources, you can download the model weights from [Hugging Face](https://aka.ms/fara1.5-hf), self-host Fara models with vLLM, and point `fara-cli` at the resulting OpenAI-compatible endpoint:

 ```bash
 vllm serve <model> --port 5000 --dtype auto
 ```

-The previous-generation [Fara-7B](https://huggingface.co/microsoft/Fara-7b) weights remain available on HuggingFace (with [GGUF variants](https://huggingface.co/bartowski/microsoft_Fara-7B-GGUF) for LM Studio / Ollama).
-Pass `--fara-7b` to run the Fara-7B agent instead of Fara-1.5:
+The previous-generation [Fara-7B](https://huggingface.co/microsoft/Fara-7b) weights remain available on Hugging Face (with [GGUF variants](https://huggingface.co/bartowski/microsoft_Fara-7B-GGUF) for LM Studio / Ollama).
+Pass `--fara-7b` to run the Fara-7B agent instead of Fara1.5:

 ```bash
 fara-cli --fara-7b --task "how many pages does wikipedia have" --endpoint_config fara7b_config.json